 I learn that the writer's pen is a microphone held up to the mouth of ancestors and even stones of long ago.Alice Walker

 I am a poet, teacher, editor and arts-in-education advocate.
 I’ve taught creative writing classes at the University of Delaware, for non-profits and libraries, and for Delaware Division of the Arts I taught poetry at the DDoA writing retreat from 2008 to 2015.
-I work as an Assistant Editor with YesYes Books, and am state coordinator for Delaware’s Poetry Out Loud program.
-I also teach poetry writing and recitation in schools and community centers.
+As state coordinator for Delaware’s Poetry Out Loud program I also teach poetry writing and recitation in schools and community centers.

 My full-length collection of poems, Words for House Story (WordTech Editions 2013) was a 2015 Best Books selection at Beltway Poetry I have two chapbooks, Forage (2011), winner of the Whitebird Chapbook Prize, and Your Heart and How It Works (2009), awarded the Global Filipino Literary Award.

-I have been fortunate to find writing community through a writing residency at Hedgebrook, and through VONA/Voices of Our Nations as a 2017 Resident in Prose, and Virginia Center for the Creative Arts where I was in residence as a Mid-Atlantic Arts Foundation Creative Fellow in 2009, 2012 and 2016.
-I am grateful for a 2014 Bread Loaf Bakeless Camargo Foundation Fellowship, which allowed me to work on family stories that are part of my memoir-in-progress.
-This memoir project will be my focus at Hedgebrook in April 2019.
-It’s a story of surviving family violence and coming to terms with my parents’ violent deaths, family secrets, guilt, race, class, forgiveness and love.
+I have been fortunate to find writing community through a writing residency at Hedgebrook, and through VONA/Voices of Our Nations as a 2017 Resident in Prose.
+I held three fellowships at Virginia Center for the Creative Arts as a Mid-Atlantic Arts Foundation Creative Fellow, and I am grateful for a 2014 Bread Loaf Bakeless Camargo Foundation Fellowship which allowed me to work on family stories that are part of my memoir-in-progress.
+This memoir project was my focus at Hedgebrook in April 2019.
+It’s a story of surviving family violence and coming to terms with intergenerational trauma, my mixed-race identity and my parents’ secrets.

 I grew up in Lakeland, Florida, where my Filipino father and German American mother settled our big family after many moves.
 For the past 25 years I have lived in the woods of northern Delaware.
 I like road trips, hiking, gardening native plants, surfing, drunken noodles, libraries, and hanging out with family– especially my kids and granddaughter.